mono/CocosSharp/ReleaseNotes/RendererPipeline.md

 // Alternatively, our render texture dimensions may not correspond with the entire scene
 // and we may wish to supply an alternate parent transform

-// Create a transform that simply translates by 20 CCAffineTransform transform2 = CCAffineTransform.Identity;
+// Create a transform that simply translates by 20 along the x-axis CCAffineTransform transform2 = CCAffineTransform.Identity;
 transform2.Tx = 20.0f;